Published: July 2, 2018

 This is my Amazon affiliate link* for the product in question [Note: only the insulated bottles are impacted by the concern for lead (Pb) in the sealing dot.]

-I am looking for 4 or 5 more bottles to be purchased new and sent to me for testing (to see if the new bottles / the bottles still on the shelf in July of 2018 have lead.)
+I am looking for 4 or 5 more bottles to be purchased new and sent to me for testing (to see if the new bottles / the bottles still on the shelf have lead.)
 The bottles cost about $25 each.
-If you are able to purchase one and send it to me, please send me a note and let me know.
+If you are in a position to purchase one and have it to me, please send me a note and let me know.
 When I have heard from folks that I am getting at least five of these bottles in the mail, I will post that here.
 Thank you!
 [Number of bottles on the way to me for testing at the moment of posting this: 0/Zero].
 These bottles will be destroyed (deconstructed for testing), so cannot be sent back or returned to the purchaser.
 [If you want to chip in towards the cost of purchasing some additional bottles for testing/ to help cover the cost of the testing, you can also do that HERE.]

 Thank you for reading and for following my blog!